Yukon River: Fisheries

 The Yukon River is home to one of the longest salmon runs in the world.
 Each year Chinook, coho, and chum salmon return to their terminal streams in Alaska, the Yukon Territory, and British Columbia.
-The Chinook have the longest journey, with an estimated 35–50% bound for Canada.
 As salmon do not eat during their spawning migration, Yukon River salmon must have great reserves of fat and energy to fuel their thousands-mile-long journey.
-As a result, Yukon River salmon are noted for their especially rich and oily meat.
+The Chinook, which arrive at the mouth of the Yukon River in early June, have the longest journey – as many as 2,000 miles against the current, with an estimated 35–50% bound for Canada.
+As a result, Chinook salmon are noted for their especially rich and fatty meat and are the priciest of all Pacific salmon species.

 The villages along the Yukon have historically relied on and continue to rely on salmon for their cultural, subsistence, and commercial needs.
 Salmon are traditionally dried, smoked, and frozen for both human and sled dog consumption.
 Common methods of fishing on the Yukon include set gillnets, drift nets, dip nets, and fish wheels.
 The preference of certain gear is largely dependent on the river's varied characteristics in different areas.
 Some parts of the river do not have eddies to make set-nets successful, whereas in other places the tributaries are small enough to make drifting impractical.